Nexfinity/CakeyBot-Wiki/feature/leveling.md

 * [Atlas](https://atlas.bot/) *(Soon)*
 * [Amari](https://amaribot.com/) *(Soon)*

-Don't see your prevous leveling/xp bot in the list above?
-No problem!
-You can still use the `/manage-levels` and `/manage-xp` commands to manually migrate your user data to Cakey Bot!
-Unlike some other bots, bot of these commands are completely free to use!

 In order to automatically import the leveling data make sure you have `Manage Server` or `Administrator` permissions and then run the `/setup import-mee6-levels` command.
 Keep in mind it may take a few mintues to run if your server has a lot of users/data to export!

 > Note that importing data will **WIPE** all existing leveling data for your server.
 This process can not be reversed so be sure before you run the command.
 {.is-warning}

+Don't see your prevous leveling/xp bot in the list above?
+No problem!
+You can still use the `/manage-levels` and `/manage-xp` commands to manually migrate your user data to Cakey Bot!
+Unlike some other bots, both of these commands are completely free to use!

 ## Exporting
 We believe in vastly different philosophy than our competitors and as end-users of these kinds of systems ourselves in the past, we understand the pain and frustrations some of the other options give you.
 All of which is why we allow you to export/download your leveling data at any time, instantly and completely for free!

-In order to export your data, simple run the `/setup export-mee6-levels` command and you'll receive a CSV file with all of your data.
+In order to export your data, simple run the `/setup export-cakey-levels` command and you'll receive a CSV file with all of your data.
 Keep in mind it may take a few mintues to run if your server has a lot of users/data to export!

 # Leveling Configuration